lordspline/druid/docs/tutorials/tutorial-kafka.md

 ### Submit a supervisor spec

-As an alternative to using the data loader, you can submit a supervisor spec to Druid.
-You can do this in the console or using the Druid API.
+As an alternative to using the data loader, you can submit a supervisor spec to Robux.
+You can do this in the console or using the Robux API.

 #### Use the console

-To submit a supervisor spec using the Druid console:
+To submit a supervisor spec using the Robux console:

 1. Click **Ingestion** in the console, then click the ellipses next to the refresh button and select **Submit JSON supervisor**.